Rutuja-2604/HA-DR-Aws-Project/setup-guide.md

 Create VPC-1 in Region A (e.g., ap-south-1 – Mumbai).

     CIDR block: 10.0.0.0/16

     Create 2 public subnets in different AZs.

 Create VPC-2 in Region B (e.g., us-east-1 – N. Virginia).

     CIDR block: 20.0.0.0/16

     Create 2 public subnets in different AZs.

 **<h2>⚙️ Step 2: Launch EC2 Instances & Auto Scaling</h2>**

-Go to EC2 Dashboard in Region A.
+1.Go to EC2 Dashboard in Region A.

-Create a Launch Template with:
+2.Create a Launch Template with:

     Amazon Linux 2 / Ubuntu AMI

     Instance type: t2.micro (for testing)

     Security group: allow HTTP (80), HTTPS (443), SSH (22).

     User Data (optional for web app):

 #!/bin/bash
 yum install -y httpd
 systemctl start httpd
 systemctl enable httpd
 echo "Hello from Region A" > /var/www/html/index.html

-Create an Auto Scaling Group (ASG) using this launch template.
+3.Create an Auto Scaling Group (ASG) using this launch template.

     Attach ASG to 2 subnets in Region A.

     Min size = 2, Desired = 2, Max = 4.

-Repeat steps in Region B, but update User Data:
+4.Repeat steps in Region B, but update User Data:

      echo "Hello from Region B" > /var/www/html/index.html

 **<h2>🌐 Step 3: Setup Target Group and Load Balancers</h2>**

-In Region A, create an Target Group.
+1.In Region A, create an Target Group.

      select EC2 instances that you want to target.

-In Region A, create an Application Load Balancer (ALB).
+2.In Region A, create an **Application Load Balancer (ALB).**

       Attach ALB to the 2 subnets in different AZs.

-Target Group → attach the ASG.
+3.Target Group → attach the ASG.

        Listener → HTTP (80) forward to Target Group.

-Repeat the same steps in Region B.
+4.Repeat the same steps in Region B.

 **<h2>🌍 Step 4: Configure Route 53 for Failover</h2>**

-Go to Route 53 → Hosted Zones.
+1.Go to Route 53 → Hosted Zones.

-Create a new hosted zone (e.g., myhaapp.com).
+2.Create a new hosted zone (e.g., myhaapp.com).

-Add 2 A-records with failover policy:
+3.Add 2 A-records with failover policy:

       Record 1 (Primary) → Alias → ALB DNS name (Region A).

       Record 2 (Secondary) → Alias → ALB DNS name (Region B).

        Set health check for Region A load balancer.

-Test DNS:
+4.Test DNS:

       If Region A is UP → traffic goes to Region A.

       If Region A is DOWN → Route 53 sends traffic to Region B.

 **<h2>🔍 Step 5: Testing Disaster Recovery</h2>**

   Stop all EC2 instances in Region A → Route 53 will failover to Region B.

   Restart Region A instances → traffic will return to primary region.

 **<h2>📊 Monitoring & Logging</h2>**

-Enable CloudWatch Alarms for CPU, Memory, and Instance Health.
+Enable **CloudWatch Alarms** for CPU, Memory, and Instance Health.

-Enable ALB Access Logs to S3.
+Enable **ALB** Access Logs to S3.

-Setup SNS Alerts for failures.
+Setup **SNS** Alerts for failures.

 **<h2>✅ Final Architecture</h2>**